ExoQuery/terpal-sql/README.md

 # terpal-sql

-Terpal is a Kotlin Multiplatform library that allows you to write SQL queries in Kotlin using interpolated strings in an SQL-injection-safe way.
+Terpal is a Kotlin Multiplatform library that allows you to write SQL queries using interpolated strings in an SQL-injection-safe way.
 Inspired by Scala libraries such as Doobie and Zio-Jdbc, Terpal suspends the splicing of "$dollar $sign $variables" in `SQL("...")` strings and preserves them in a separate data structure until they can be safely injected into an SQL statement.